 on the left.
 Yeates partnered Malcolm up front against what is becoming

-customary in two centrebacks well over six feet, one of them, the 4 was so
+customary - i.e - two centrebacks well over six feet.
+One of them, the number 4, was so

-signs were there when the 9 broke through early on and when Henry lost
+The signs were there when the 9 broke through early on.
+When Henry lost

 the 10 to run onto and shoot past the advancing Burch.
 The 9 had another

-chance just after and Burch was almost embarassed by another centre that
+chance just afterwards and Burch was almost embarrassed by another centre that

 by anything more than a corner or floated freekick.